-The consequences of chronic inflammation in relation to chronic pain can be far-reaching including a build-up of scar tissue, decreased flexibility, hardening of arteries (which can lead to atherosclerosis), and even the acceleration of joint degeneration leading to arthritis.
+The consequences of chronic inflammation with chronic pain can be far-reaching, including a build-up of scar tissue, decreased flexibility, hardening of arteries (which can lead to atherosclerosis), and even the acceleration of joint degeneration leading to arthritis.
 All of these factors may be causing a different type of pain that you would never associate with inflammation.

 What can you do to help heal your body and reduce pain?

 Try integrating plant-based foods into your diet!
 Recent studies have shown that a high intake of plant-based foods may be a leading intervention to help decrease the level of inflammation and help manage chronic pain.
 Plant-based foods are naturally rich in antioxidants and anti-inflammatory agents, as well as vitamins, minerals, and essential macronutrients.

 Chronic pain — also called chronic pain syndrome — refers to pain that forgoes so-called “normal” types of pain, which occur “after an injury heals or an illness runs its course.”
 Chronic pain can draw out for months or even years, oftentimes without a specific known cause or trigger.
 If constant pain lasts longer than three to six months, your doctor will generally categorize it as chronic pain.
 Chronic pain syndrome is so prevalent in the states that it is said to affect “some 25 million Americans.”

 While pain is different for every person, chronic pain is generally experienced as joint pain, muscle aches, and burning pain.
 On top of that, chronic pain is also experienced in less obvious ways, such as severe fatigue and sleep issues, mood problems — depression, anxiety, irritability — and even loss of stamina or flexibility, generally caused by a lack of activity due to the chronic pain.